-Thank you for taking an active step to aid Beirut through the ATFL Lebanon Relief Project - a People to People transfer from Americans to the Lebanese directly.
-As donations from the global community pour into Beirut, medical supplies remain in very short supply and hospitals only have a few days of essential supplies available.
-The Ghassan and Manal Saab Foundation and the American Task Force on Lebanon (ATFL) are leading a national coordinated effort to airlift medical and pharmaceutical supplies and equipment to Lebanon.
-It’s an approach that deals with the urgency to get the donated medicines, medical supplies that these hospitals need -- NOW, and requires national coordination with experienced NGOs like Anera, Afya Foundation, and Direct Relief, in addition to US government agencies.
+After the port blast, the Ghassan and Manal Saab Foundation and the American Task Force on Lebanon (ATFL) began a national coordinated effort to airlift medical and pharmaceutical supplies and equipment to Lebanon.
+Our approach focuses on sending urgently needed medicines and medical supplies to Lebanon's hospitals by coordinating with experienced NGOs like Anera, Afya Foundation, and Direct Relief, in addition to US government agencies.

 We are utilizing the Center for Arab American Philanthropy's ("CAAP") platform to fundraise solely for the procurement, collection, shipment and distribution of medical supplies, surgical supplies and personal protective equipment for Lebanese hospitals in need.
 Your contribution is tax-deductible in the U.S. and 100% of your dollar will go toward the initiative.